Future stability of the FLRW spacetime for a large class of perfect fluids: Introduction

 To serve our purpose, we turn to the fully nonlinear future stability of Friedmann-Lema\^{\i}tre-Robertson-Walker (FLRW) solutions with the positive cosmological constant which has been well studied during this decade.
-H. Ringstr\"{o}m \cite{Ringstroem2008} firstly investigate the future global non-linear stability in the case of Einstein's equations coupled to a non-linear scalar field $\widetilde{T}^{\mu\nu}=\widetilde{\partial}^{\mu}\Psi\widetilde{\partial}^{\nu}\Psi-[\frac{1}{2}\widetilde{g}_{\mu\nu}\widetilde{\partial}^{\mu}\Psi\widetilde{\partial}^{\nu}\Psi+V(\Psi)]\widetilde{g}^{\mu\nu}$ where, under the assumption that $V(0)>0,\, V^{'}(0)=0,\,V^{''}(0)>0$, $V(\Psi)$ plays the role of the positive cosmological constant which appears in the most of the following works.
-The main observation of this paper is two-fold: First, the Einstein-nonlinear scalar field system can be formulated as a system of nonlinear wave equations if introducing generalized wave coordinates; Second, the problem under consideration describes the accelerated expansion of the universe, and the expansion provides dispersive terms, which leads to exponential decay for solutions.
+H. Ringstr\"{o}m \cite{Ringstroem2008} first investigated the future global non-linear stability in the case of Einstein's equations coupled with a non-linear scalar field $\widetilde{T}^{\mu\nu}=\widetilde{\partial}^{\mu}\Psi\widetilde{\partial}^{\nu}\Psi-[\frac{1}{2}\widetilde{g}_{\mu\nu}\widetilde{\partial}^{\mu}\Psi\widetilde{\partial}^{\nu}\Psi+V(\Psi)]\widetilde{g}^{\mu\nu}$ where, under the assumption that $V(0)>0,\, V^{'}(0)=0,\,V^{''}(0)>0$, $V(\Psi)$ plays the role of the positive cosmological constant which appears in the most of the following works.
+The main observation of this paper is two-fold: First, the Einstein-nonlinear scalar field system can be formulated as a system of nonlinear wave equations with the help of generalized wave coordinates; Second, the problem under considerations describes the accelerated expansion of the universe, and the accelerated expansion provides dispersive terms, which lead to exponential decay for solutions.
 Inspired by H. Ringstr\"{o}m's work, I. Rodnianski and J. Speck \cite{RodnianskiSpeck:2013} established the future non-linear stability of these FLRW solutions with positive cosmological constant and linear equation of state under the condition $0 < K < 1/3$ and the assumption of zero fluid vorticity.
-After that, M. Had\v{z}i\'c and J. Speck \cite{Hadzic2015} and J. Speck \cite{Speck2012} answered that this future non-linear stability result remains true for fluids with non-zero vorticity and also for the equation of state parameter values $K = 0$.
-By employing the conformal method developed by H. Friedrich \cite{Friedrich1986,Friedrich1991}, C. L\"ubble and J. A. V. Kroon \cite{Luebbe2013} proved the above question for the equation of state parameter values $K = 1/3$ that is the pure radiation universe.
-After these, T. Oliynyk \cite{Oliynyk2016a} gave an alternative proof for non-linear future stability problems of FLRW solutions based on conformal singular hyperbolic formulations of Einstein--Euler equations, a completely different method comparing with above works, which provide the basic tool of the current article for us.
-One advantage of the this method is that, under a conformal transformation, by choosing the conformal factor and the source term of the wave gauge and variables judiciously, the whole Einstein-Euler system can be turned into a symmetric hyperbolic system with singular in time terms (with ``good'' sign) and solutions defined on finite interval of time.
-By a variation of standard energy estimates, one can then get the global nonlinear stability of a family of FLRW solutions and established the asymptotic behavior of perturbed solutions in the far future.
-Finally, we point out that, in the regime $K>\frac{1}{3}$, \cite{Rendall2004} has found some evidence for instability.
+After that, M. Had\v{z}i\'c and J. Speck \cite{Hadzic2015} and J. Speck \cite{Speck2012} answered that this future non-linear stability result remains true for fluids with non-zero vorticity and also for the equation of state $p = 0$.
+By employing the conformal method developed by H. Friedrich \cite{Friedrich1986,Friedrich1991}, C. L\"ubble and J. A. V. Kroon \cite{Luebbe2013} proved the above question for the equation of state with parameter values $K = 1/3$ that is the pure radiation universe.
+After these, T. Oliynyk \cite{Oliynyk2016a} gave an alternative proof for non-linear future stability problems of FLRW solutions based on conformal singular hyperbolic formulations of Einstein--Euler equations, a completely different method comparing with above works, which provides the basic tool of the current article.
+One advantage of the this method is that, under a conformal transformation, by choosing the conformal factor and the source term of the wave gauge and variables judiciously, the whole Einstein--Euler system can be turned into a symmetric hyperbolic system with singular in time terms (with ``good'' sign) and solutions defined on finite interval of time.
+By a variation of standard energy estimates, one can then get the global nonlinear stability of a family of FLRW solutions and establish the asymptotic behavior of perturbed solutions in the far future.
+Finally, we point out that, in the regime $K>\frac{1}{3}$, \cite{Rendall2004} has found some evidence for instability using formal expansions.
+Recently, T. Oliynyk \cite{Oliynyk2020} studied the relativistic perfect fluids with linear equation of state on exponentially expanding FLRW spacetimes, and proved the future stability of nonlinear perturbations of a class of homogeneous solutions when $1/3<K<1/2$ under small initial data hypothesis.